Ukraine war: Mariupol faces final ultimatum as hundreds shelter in steel mill

 If the city were to fall it would free up around 10,000 troops to take part in the refocused Russian assault on the Donbas region, and allow Moscow to link up its forces on the annexed Crimean Peninsula with separatist forces in the east.

-If Mariupol was seized, Russia would also end up with full control of more than 80% of Ukraine's Black Sea coastline - cutting-off its maritime trade and further isolating it from the world.
+If Mariupol was seized, Russia would also end up with full control of the Sea of Azov, cutting-off its maritime trade and further isolating it from the world.

 The fall of Mariupol would also offer President Vladimir Putin a major propaganda opportunity.